alsmolka/alsmolka.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: <a href='https://www.iis.sinica.edu.tw/en/page/People/TIGPStudent.html'>Institute of Information Scienice, Academia Sinica</a>

 profile:
-  align: right
+  align: left
   image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hi, welcome to my page!

+I'm a PhD Student in National Tsing Hua University and a Research Scholar in the Institute of Information Science of Academia Sinica.

+I specialize in Natural Language Understanding, especially design, training and fine-tuning of large foundation language models.
+I often work on the detection of LLMs limitations in language inference-related tasks and adressing them based on a-priori linguisic knowledge.
+Recently I have been working on addressing LLM over-relience on shallow lexical cues in text matching for downstream tasks.
+My other interests include developmental robotics, ethical AI and analyzing animal communications with NLP techniques.

+This website contains a small collection of my most interesting projects - those I wanted keep track of and share with anyone interested.
+You can browse them in the [projects](./projects/) section.
+In the [teaching](./teaching/) tab there are resources related to various NLP applications such as ppt slides and resource lists.
+If you're interested in my past publications, all of them are listed in the [publications](./publications/) tab.
+And you'd like to contact me - whether with a question, comment or some collab idea - feel free to reach out to me on LinkedIn, github or by email.